-Throughout Penny’s journey, she faced many challenges, but was also very accomplished.
-She did a lot more than what was expected from her MRI and CT and EEG Results.
-She knew who Momma and Dada were!
-She could hear us and she could see us.
-She loved to hit her toy fish and every time we said, “You did it Penny!”
+Throughout Penny’s journey, she faced many challenges but also had many accomplishments.
+She did so much more than was expected based on her MRI, CT, and EEG results.
+She knew who Mama and Dada were!
+She could hear and see us.
+She loved to hit her toy fish and every time we said, “You did it, Penny!”
 The BEST day ever was when she learned how to SMILE!
 It was so beautiful.
 Penny loved affection and responded to encouragement.
-She often told us in baby talk and through the expression of her pretty eyes.
+She communicated to us in baby talk and through the expression of her pretty eyes.
 For a short amount of time, Penny was able to visit with her family in person until the pandemic arrived.
 COVID made it impossible for us and Penny to be around others.
 Penny had no indoor visitations, except for Hospice and window visits from her loved ones due to her compromised immune system.
 Even through the pandemic, we still found ways to celebrate Penny’s life as a family.

 As Penny grew, her brain couldn’t keep up with her body’s demands and the conditions worsened.
 After 8 courageous months, Penny decided it was time.
 She peacefully passed away in Mom and Dad’s arms from respiratory failure on June 28, 2020.
-She finally gained her glitter wings she requested and rode her unicorn Hope, onto a rainbow into the sky, free from pain and into eternal happiness and love.
+Penny finally gained the glitter wings she requested and rode her unicorn Hope onto a rainbow into the sky, free from pain and into eternal happiness and love.
 We always told her she could do and be anything she ever imagined and could visit us anytime.

-During our journey with Penny, we received an outpouring of support from our family, friends and community, who we now call PALS!
-We are beyond grateful and hope to provide that kind of love and care for our medically fragile/complex pals and their families.
+During our journey with Penny, we received an outpouring of support from our family, friends, and community, who we now call PALS!
+We are beyond grateful and hope to provide that kind of love and care for our medically-fragile pals and their families.

-Our sweet Penny gifted us with a shining light of love and hope, that we will continue to carry that light through the work of Penny’s Pals.
+Our sweet Penny gifted us with a shining light of love and hope, and we will continue to carry that light through the work of Penny’s Pals.